-State Programs: State Executive Order N-06-19 directed HCD and the California Department of General Services (DGS) to identify under-utilized or "excess" state properties that would be potentially suitable for Affordable Housing development, and to issue Requests for Proposals (RFPs) to begin developing Affordable Housing at sites within this group.
-Developing entities receive a long-term ground lease from the state and build, own, and manage housing subject to oversight from the state.
-HCD has developed an interactive map showing the location of these properties (available at https://cadgs.maps.arcgis.com/apps/webappviewer/index.html?id=392e5e687e9041bb8 f20e3acc5b211c7).
+State Programs: State Executive Order N-06-19 directed HCD and the California Department of General Services (DGS) toidentify under-utilized or "excess" state properties that would be potentially suitable for affordable housing development, and to issue Requests for Proposals (RFPs) to begin developing affordable housing at sites within this group.
+Developing entities receive a long- term ground lease from the state and build, own, and manage housing subject to oversight from the state.
+HCD has developed an interactive map showing the location of these properties (available at https://cadgs.maps.arcgis.com/apps/webappviewer/index.html?id=392e5e687e904 1bb8f20e3acc5b211c7).
 During FY 2020-21, DGS issued a Request for Qualifications (RFQ) to develop sites in Atascadero, Gilroy, Montebello, Sacramento, Los Angeles, and Stockton.
 One RFP was issued for a site in Riverside, CA. To date there are 11 active state sites under development.
 In June 2021, the first Affordable Housing project broke ground in downtown Sacramento, a project planned to have 58 apartments for low-income residents.
 More information can be viewed at Executive Order N-06-19 Affordable Housing Development (ca.gov)

 HOME: The primary sources of leverage for HOME multifamily rental housing new construction or rehabilitation projects are tax credit equity and private bank loans.
-For homebuyer acquisition and rehabilitation activities, first-lien mortgage financing is the main source of leverage.
+For homebuyer acquisition and rehabilitation activities, first-lien mortgage financing is the main source ofleverage.
 Typically, every \$1 in HOME funds leverages \$3 - \$4 in private investment.
-Since HOME projects generate so much additional leverage, the program is able to meet its Match requirement from these types of sources, as well as from other state and local government financing for HOME-eligible activities.
-HOME currently has excess Match, which it has banked to meet its Match requirement for the next several years.
-(See Table 5, Fiscal Year Summary - HOME Match, below.)
+Since HOME projects generate so much additional leverage, the program is able to meet its match requirement from these types of sources, as well as from other state and local government financing for HOME-eligible activities.
+HOME currently has excess match, which it has banked to meet its match requirement for the next several years.
+(See Table 5, Fiscal Year Summary -HOME Match, below.)

-Fiscal Year Summary - HOME Match: Pursuant to the 2020-21 NOFA, HCD waived HOME Match requirements.
-However, HOME awardees continue to report all eligible HOME Match funding that they obtain (due to their projects' need for additional funding) in the project Set-up and Completion Reports so that HCD can bank any additional Match and continue to waive the Match requirement.
-Tables 5 and 6 list information regarding compliance with the Match requirement.
-HCD is currently re-designing its tracking mechanisms for Match contributions. \Tables 6-10 will be completed before the CAPER is submitted to HUD, as the data is not available yet as of the date of public comment.
+Fiscal Year Summary - HOME Match: Pursuant to the 2020-21 NOFA, HCD waived HOME match requirements.
+However, HOME awardees continue to report all eligible HOME match funding that they obtain (due to their projects' need for additional funding) in the project Set-up and Completion Reports so that HCD can bank any additional match and continue to waive the match requirement.
+Tables 5 and 6 list information regarding compliance with the match requirement.
+HCD is currently re-designing its tracking mechanisms for Match contributions.
+HUD granted HCD a HOME Match liability waiver for the FY 2020-21.

-Fiscal Year Summary - HOME Match

-1. Excess Match from prior Federal fiscal year

-2. Match contributed during current Federal fiscal year

-3 .Total Match available for current Federal fiscal year (Line 1 plus Line 2)

-4. Match liability for current Federal fiscal year

-5. Excess Match carried over to next Federal fiscal year (Line 3 minus Line 4)
+Fiscal Year Summary - HOME Match 1.
+Excess match from prior Federal fiscal year \$323,084,032 2.
+Match contributed during current Federal fiscal year \$0 3 .Total match available for current Federal fiscal year (Line 1 plus Line 2) \$323,084,032 4.
+Match liability for current Federal fiscal year \$0 5.
+Excess match carried over to next Federal fiscal year (Line 3 minus Line 4) \$323,084,032